kyree-nero/web-sample-boot-application/README.md

 The project runs in tomcat

-Start Page: http://localhost:8080/app/index.html (This assumes you have it running locally)
+Start Page: <http://localhost:8080/app/index.html> (This assumes you have it running locally)

+Note.
+There is a docker image and scripts for the db in build/docker